 - Be sure you are applying for a bar study loan and not a law loan, as they are not the same type of loan.

-The lenders students have used in the past are: Sallie Mae, and Wells Fargo.
-New this year, is a loan that is being offered by GL Advisors (for students completing the Barbri Prep course) and a loan being offered by Discover Student Loans.
-Please check their websites for further details about the bar study loan rates, eligibility requirements and repayment information.
+Please check their websites for further details about the bar study loan fees and rates, eligibility requirements and repayment information.
 Compare your options carefully as eligibility and repayment terms vary between lenders.

 As a reminder, Bar Study loans are private loans that you will need to repay separate from your existing federal student loans.
 Borrow only what you need as any payments you need to make on these loans are in addition to the payment you will have on your federal student loans.

 The chart below will help you estimate how much your monthly payment would be, per $1000 borrowed, for various loan rates and terms.
 You can also use a loan calculator, such as the one offered by Bankrate.com to help calculate you payment amounts.

 |Length of Repayment|